neuromorphicsystems/sgp4/README.md

 # SGP4

-The algorithm was ported to Rust from the reference Celestrak implementation [[1]](#1).
+The SGP4 algorithm, ported to Rust from the reference Celestrak implementation [[1]](#1).

-The code was entirely refactored to leverage Rust's algebraic data types and to highlight the implementation of the reference mathematical equations [[2]](#2).
+The code was entirely refactored to leverage Rust's algebraic data types and highlight the relationship between the reference mathematical equations and the implementation [[2]](#2).

 The numerical predictions are almost identical to those of the Celestrak implementation.
-The observed differences (up to 2 × 10⁻⁷ km for the position and 10⁻⁹ km.s⁻¹ for the velocity three and a half years after epoch) are well below the accuracy of the algorithm.
-They mostly result from the simplification of several expressions where terms were added then substracted.
+The observed differences (less than 2 × 10⁻⁷ km for the position and 10⁻⁹ km.s⁻¹ for the velocity three and a half years after epoch) are well below the accuracy of the algorithm.

-We have drawn inspiration from the incomplete https://github.com/natronics/rust-sgp4 to formatt the matematical expressions.
+We drew inspiration from the incomplete https://github.com/natronics/rust-sgp4 to format mathematical expressions.

 ## Install